NERSC/sc23-dl-tutorial/README.md

 and zoomed in:
 ![NSYS Native Data Zoomed](tutorial_images/nsys_nativedata_4workers_zoomed.png)

-With 4 data workers, the large gaps between steps somewhat alleviated, improving the throughput.
-However, from the zoomed out view, we still see large gaps between groups of 16 iterations.
-Looking at the zoomed in profile, we still see that the H2D copy in of the input data takes some time and runs in same CUDA stream as the compute.
+With 4 data workers, the idle gaps between steps are resolved, improving the throughput.
+Looking at the zoomed in profile, we still see that the H2D copy in of the input data (i.e. the light green activity at the beginning of the step) takes some time and runs in same CUDA stream as the compute.
 One option here is to implement a prefetching mechanism in PyTorch directly using CUDA streams to concurrently load and copy in the next batch of input during the current batch, however this is left as an exercise outside of this tutorial.
-A good example of this can be found in [here](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/image_classification/dataloaders.py#L347).
+A good example of this can be found in [here](https://github.com/NVIDIA/DeepLearningExamples/blob/41f582bd9f65f6ebede77532b7cd64f038a8a380/PyTorch/Classification/ConvNets/image_classification/dataloaders.py#L354)

 #### Using NVIDIA DALI
-While we were able to get more performance out of the PyTorch native DataLoader, there are several overheads we cannot overcome in
+While we were able to get more performance out of the PyTorch native DataLoader, there are several potential overheads we cannot overcome in
 PyTorch alone:
 1. The PyTorch DataLoader will use CPU operations for all I/O operations as well as data augmentations
 2. The PyTorch DataLoader uses multi-processing to spawn data workers, which has performance overheads compared to true threads